Pr3mR4jendran/CS506-Project---Analyzing-Lifestyle-and-Demographic-Risk-Factors-of-Diabetes-with-BRFSS-Data/README.md

 ### Model Evaluation

-- All models will be trained on the **training set** and evaluated on the **test set**.
+- All models will be trained on the training set and evaluated on the test set.
 - Performance will be compared using:
   - **Confusion matrix** (to observe misclassification patterns)
   - **Precision, Recall, and F1 Score** (to balance false positives and false negatives)
   - **ROC-AUC** (to assess discrimination capability)
-- Among these, the **F1 Score** will serve as our primary metric since diabetes prediction is a class-imbalanced problem where both false negatives and false positives carry real-world significance.
+- Among these, the F1 Score will serve as our primary metric since diabetes prediction is a class-imbalanced problem where both false negatives and false positives carry real-world significance.

 ### Loss Function

-For the proposed classification task, we believe that using **categorical cross-entropy (log loss)** would be ideal, since it penalizes incorrect classifications with stronger weights as prediction confidence increases.
-To further address imbalance, we will also use **weighted cross-entropy loss**, where positive and negative classes are assigned different weights based on prevalence.
+For the proposed classification task, we believe that using categorical cross-entropy (log loss) would be ideal, since it penalizes incorrect classifications with stronger weights as prediction confidence increases.
+To further address imbalance, we will also use weighted cross-entropy loss, where positive and negative classes are assigned different weights based on prevalence.
 This will ensure that underrepresented classes are not overlooked by the models.

+### Model Scope and Practical Constraints
+While several algorithms are listed, our focus will be on comparing a smaller subset of well-performing models after initial evaluation.
+We expect to prioritize models like Logistic Regression, Random Forest, and XGBoost based on baseline performance and interpretability.
+This will be clarified further once all baseline models are computed.

 ## Visualization Plan